openSUSE/news-o-o/_posts/2008-01-11-kde-40-released-with-opensuse-packages-and-live-cd.markdown

 ---
 author: News Team
+comments: true
 date: 2008-01-11 11:21:44+00:00
 layout: post
 link: https://news.opensuse.org/2008/01/11/kde-40-released-with-opensuse-packages-and-live-cd/
+slug: kde-40-released-with-opensuse-packages-and-live-cd
-title: "KDE 4.0 Released With openSUSE Packages and Live CD"
+title: KDE 4.0 Released With openSUSE Packages and Live CD
+wordpress_id: 612
 categories:
 - Derivatives
 tags:
 - KDE
 ---

 The KDE Community has [announced](http://www.kde.org/announcements/4.0/) the immediate availability of KDE 4.0.0.
 This significant release marks both the end of the long and intensive development cycle leading up to KDE 4.0 and the beginning of the KDE 4 era.
 KDE developers, including our [openSUSE KDE Team](http://opensuse.org/KDE/Team), have been working on getting toward KDE 4.0 for over 2 years.